abrehman99/CityRoutesChallenge/README.md

 _If only "startCity" is provided the application will compute and respond with the routes to every city starting from "startCity"._

-_If both parameters are provided the application will compute and return the shortest path between the two cities including the full route._
+_If both parameters are provided the application will compute and return the shortest path between the two cities indicating the full route._

 **Data constraints**

-- The application allows the following cities:
+- The application only allows the following cities:

       $cities=['Logroño','Zaragoza','Teruel','Madrid','Lleida','Alicante','Castellón','Segovia','Ciudad Real'];